-- Contact the School on the first day of a child's absence by 8.50am at the latest; - Ensure their child arrives at school on time by 8.40 for Early Years and Key Stage 1.
-By 8.50am for key stage 2.
-Late arrival after registers close may be classed as an absence -see Appendix 3 (Late to School Protocol) - Arrival after the register closes at 9.10am without satisfactory explanation will result in an unauthorised absence being recorded on the register.
+- Contact the school on the first day of a child's absence by 9am at the latest. - Ensure their child arrives at school on time the school day starts at 8.45am.
+Late arrival after registers close may be classed as an absence -see Appendix 3 (Late to School Protocol) - Arrival after the register closes at 9am or at 1.15pm without satisfactory explanation will result in an unauthorised absence being recorded on the register.